 Pope Gelasius in his ninth letter (chap.
 26) to the bishops of Lucania condemned the evil practice which had been introduced of women serving the priest at the celebration of Mass.
 Since this abuse had spread to the Greeks, Innocent IV strictly forbade it in his letter to the bishop of Tusculum: "Women should not dare to serve at the altar; they should be altogether refused this ministry."
 We too have forbidden this practice in the same words in Our oft-repeated constitution Etsi Pastoralis, sect.
 6, no. 21.

-The Code of Canon Law used to reflect this prohibition, in stating that lay "men" are to be considered eligible for the ministry of altar server:
+The Code of Canon Law was revised in 1983, and while it did not repeat the canon against female altar servers that was present in the 1917 Code, it still used to reflect the prohibition on female altar servers, in stating that lay "men" are to be considered eligible for the ministry of altar server:

 1983 Code of Canon Law - Canon 230

-However, in 2021, Pope Francis issued a Motu Proprio letter in which he officially amended the Code of Canon Law to allow women and girls to be altar servers:
+However in 2021, Pope Francis issued a Motu Proprio letter in which he officially amended the Code of Canon Law to allow women and girls to be altar servers, something which had already become somewhat common due to a number of smaller reforms that took place in the preceding decades:

 Pope Francis - Spiritus Domini (2021 AD)